brodieaustin/poisoned-well-novel/poisoned-well.md

 But these fears dispelled somewhat when he gently picked Ethne up and reassured her that she would be fine.
 She did not seemed concerned at all about being taken from Manan, even when they took her form the room and shut the door--locked the door--behind them.

-She didn't wait by herself for long.
+She did not wait by herself for long.
 Quill return to open the door.
-He didn't instruct her to follow him, though.
+He did not instruct her to follow him, though.
 Instead he came in and began poking and prodding the fire.
 "You drive a Water Woman's cart," he said.

 "Yes," was her short reply.